hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ## Vertex

-Vertex is the main unit of work in a Jet computation.
+A Vertex is the main unit of work in a Jet computation.
 Conceptually, it receives input from its inbound edges and emits data to its outbound edges.
 Practically, it is a number of `Processor` instances which receive each its own part of the full stream traveling over the inbound